 Row 7: First Row of the Upper

-We are going to make a row of double crochet stitches.
-Double crochet is a slightly taller stitch than single crochet and forms a more open fabric.
-Yarn over, insert your hook into the first stitch, yarn over, pull up a loop (you will have three loops on your hook), yarn over, pull through the first two loops on your hook (two loops remaining), yarn over again, and pull through the last two loops.
-This is one double crochet stitch.
-Double crochet in each of the 30 stitches across the row.
+We are going to make a row of single crochet stitches.
+Single crochet is a basic, shorter stitch that forms a tighter fabric.
+Insert your hook into the first stitch, yarn over, pull up a loop (you’ll have two loops on your hook), yarn over again, and pull through both loops.
+This is one single crochet stitch.
+Single crochet in each of the 30 stitches across the row.
 Chain 1 and turn your work.
+(30 stitches)

-Continue working in double crochet rows.
-For Rows 8 through 13, repeat Row 7 – chain 1, turn, and double crochet in each of the 30 stitches across.
-You should now have a little cup shape starting to take shape – this is the main body of the bootie!
-After Row 13, fasten off the pink yarn.
+Continue working in single crochet rows.
+For Rows 8 through 10, repeat Row 7 – chain 1, turn, and single crochet in each of the 30 stitches across.
+You should now have a total of 4 rows of pink single crochet forming the main body.
+This creates the sides of the bootie, starting to take shape!
+After Row 10, fasten off the pink yarn.

 Crafting the White Trim